It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 All my friends worked in corporate life, and I found it quite challenging working on my own after so many years working in large corporate organisations.

-One of the best things I did was join a networking group (the She Will Shine network, where I’m now the Queensland Ambassador).
+One of the best things I did was join a few paid business women’s networking groups.

-While family and friends provide a lot of fantastic support, I’ve found they also worry about you a lot, and there can be negativity and tension if things aren’t going the way they should be.
+While family and friends provide fantastic support, I’ve found they also worry about you a lot, and there can be negativity and tension if things aren’t going well.

-There are a lot of ups and downs in business, so it’s essential to also build a network outside of your close family and friends’ group.
+There are many ups and downs in business, so it’s essential to build a network outside of your close family and friends group.

-This network will give you a good outside perspective and other people to speak with who are in the same position as you to lean on for support.
+This network will give you a good outside perspective and others to speak with who are in the same position as you to lean on for support.

 RELATED: How to build a network.
 The ultimate small business networking guide